hz-b/rayx/README.md

-# RAY-X
+# Rayx
-RAY-X is a simulation tool for beamlines at electron storage rings.
+Rayx is a simulation tool for beamlines at electron storage rings.
 At this stage, it still is intended to be used alongside [RAY-UI](https://www.helmholtz-berlin.de/forschung/oe/wi/optik-strahlrohre/arbeitsgebiete/ray_en.html).
-Our primary concern for RAY-X is high-performance tracing, which we achieve by utilizing GPUs via the Vulkan API.
+Our primary concern for rayx is high-performance tracing, which we achieve by utilizing GPUs via the Vulkan API.

-## New Features for RAY-X
+## New Features for Rayx
 - Global (not sequential) tracing of beamlines
 - GPU utilization for faster tracing
 - Multiple beamlines can easily be traced in succession